RedisLabs/redislabs-docs/content/kubernetes/re-clusters/multi-namespace.md

 ```

 {{<warning>}}
-Only configure the operator to watch a namespace once the namespace is created and configured with the role/role_binding as explained above.
+Only configure the operator to watch a namespace after the namespace is created and configured with the role/role_binding as explained above.
 If configured to watch a namespace without setting those permissions or a namespace that is not created yet, the operator will fail and not perform normal operations.
 {{</warning>}}